 to gain access the injector clip.

 When you turn the power on, lights will start ashing on the screen.
 There are 6 modes.
 Hit the mode button, and the first mode (green lights) will come on.
-It doesn’t matter where they light up, but you’ll want them in the 4 and 5 position when we are done.
+It doesn’t matter where they light up, but you’ll want them in the various positions when we are done.

-If the light is in the 1 position (far left), push the + until positions 4 and 5 are illuminated.
+If the light is in the 1 position (far left), push the + until positions 6 is illuminated.
 If you need to move the lights to the left, push the - button.

 This is the 2nd mode, which is YELLOW lights.
-They will be set on 4 and 5 as well.
-Every mode, EXCEPT the 3rd mode (RED lights), will be set on the 4 and 5 position.
+They will be set on 6 as well.
+Every mode,

 The 3rd mode, RED lights, you will want to set to the